Writing about what we do

 Translation, partnership, consultancy and commercialisation

-Partnership with business, academia, non-profit and healthcare organisations and government is a key priority for the College.
+Partnership with business, academia, non-profit and healthcare organisations and government is a key priority for Imperial.

 - ‘Translation’ is a term used to describe the conversion of research outcomes into significant technologies.